baheersbi/bigdataanalytics/spark/README.md

 # Set Up the Spark Environment Locally (Optional: if you need a local setup without Docker)
 1. Download and install Java by visiting this [Link](https://www.java.com/en/download/)
 2. Make sure that you have ```Python``` installed in your machine.
-Or use Anaconda Navigator: https://docs.anaconda.com/free/navigator/install/
+Or (Only Windows users) use Anaconda Navigator: https://docs.anaconda.com/free/navigator/install/ and try to interact with PySpark via Anaconda Prompt.

     1.1.
 Type Python Or py > Hit Enter If Python Is Installed it will show the version Details Otherwise It will Open Microsoft Store To Download From Microsoft Store
 3. Install ```PySpark``` using ```pip``` (Python package manager):